SnehalTikare/cloud-datacenter-simulation/README.md

 ```
 (The tests are written in Java, so if you don't see them then run the **TestClass.scala** in  src/test/scala)

-###Program Execution:
+### Program Execution:

--The below options are displayed once the program is run.
+- The below options are displayed once the program is run.
 Choose from the options to run the desired simulations
 ```
 |------------------------------|